LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 possible to implement renderers for these templates in multiple programming languages.

-Apart from this Python implementaion there are implementations for Java_ (both a compiler and renderer), Javascript_ (renderer only) and PHP_ (renderer only).
+Apart from this Python implementation there are implementations for Java_ (both a compiler and renderer), Javascript_ (renderer only) and PHP_ (renderer only).

 .. _Java: http://hg.livinglogic.de/LivingLogic.Java.ul4/
 .. _Javascript: http://hg.livinglogic.de/LivingLogic.Javascript.ul4/